stephan1373/eNMS/docs/source/base/installation.md

 1. In setup/settings.json set `"use_task_queue": true`
 2. Set the `REDIS_ADDR` environment variable and run `dramatiq eNMS` from the project root.
     - The number of worker processes and threads can be configured (among other things).
-Run `dramatiq --help` to see the full list of dramatiq's command-line options.
+Run `dramatiq --help` to see the full list of Dramatiq's command-line options.

 ### WebSSH